AI Agents Deserve

 We didn't write a blog post about trust.
 We wrote it into the contracts.

-• Day 1: 0% unlocked
+• Day 0: 0% unlocked (launch day)

-• Day 15: 2.5% unlocked
+• Day 15: 50% unlocked (100M tokens)

-• Day 30: 5% unlocked
+• Day 30: 100% fully unlocked (200M tokens)

 If the agent rugs, it rugs itself first.
 That's the incentive structure.

+Creator owns most of the liquidity and earns from every trade.
 You can always exit.
 The agent can't drain the pool.

 High Karma = High Visibility